stephenbigger/FluSpec/README.md

 The FluSpec software is provided as a standalone application.
 Versions exist that run on standard Macintosh OSX or Windows environments.
 The software should be run in conjunction with a standard spreadsheet program for the plotting and labeling of the processed output data.

 ### Recommended Systems
 It is anticipated the software will successfully run on a wide range of Macintosh and PC systems.
-The following systems are examples of ones that have been successfully trialed:
+The following systems are examples of ones that have been successfully trialled:

 #### Macintosh
 * Mac OSX 10.6 or later